mppise/ai-dapter/README.md

 ### 7.1.
 API Repository Structure

 As mentioned earlier, an API repository is an array of API endpoints and additional metadata.
 The structure comprises three parts, as shown in the example below.

+Note that the developer must provide an API repository (using this exact structure).
+We do not rely on standard APIs for various reasons, such as security & billing, concise repository payload, flexibility, etc.

 ```json
 [